movalex/BMD_requests/README.md

 9. Lights with specular only mode

 10. Add a new tool for mesh point manipulation that gets all points from its input and creates a cage for morphing at various subdivision levels. (similar to the correction deformer in Cinema 4D)

+11. Replace Material with preserve Bump option.
+Would allow complex modelling using normal maps, then apply a few Texture and Shading Materials while preserving the bump.

+12. Matte object with inverse effect.
+Shows what is infront of object only (similar to slice)

 ### Nodes and Flow